sensu/sensu-docs/content/sensu-go/5.19/reference/backend.md

 In this script, `systemctl reload` sends a _SIGHUP_ signal to the sensu-backend process.

 - In Sensu Go versions 5.19.2 and earlier, this reload causes sensu-backend to fully restart.
-If you are running a clustered backend, all cluster members will restart at the same time.
+If you are running a clustered backend, rotating logs on all cluster members simultaneously could lead to a service interruption.
 - In [Sensu Go version 5.19.3][30] and later, the _SIGHUP_ signal causes only event logging components to reload, so cluster members will not simultaneously restart.

 {{% notice note %}}